Tastyworks vs. Td Ameritrade - Which is Better for You?

 Which Platform has lower fees?

-Tastyworks has about 30-50% fewer fees/commissions depending on the product you’re trading (options, futures, futures on options, stocks, etc), which may sound pretty good, but for active traders this can be an absolute avalanche of savings.
+Tastyworks has about 30-50% fewer fees/commissions depending on the product you’re trading (options, futures, options on futures, stocks, etc), which may sound pretty good, but for active traders this can be an absolute avalanche of savings.
 In the past 12 months I’ve saved over $300 using tastyworks compared to thinkorswim.
 That’s pretty significant in my book.

 If you plan to actually use margin buying power rather than just have a margin account for naked options Tastyworks also has significantly less interest fees, averaging at about 1-2% less than thinkorswim/TdAmeritrade’s interest rates.